 - Add a keyframe:

-- For individual elements: right-click the element's timeline where you want to add the keyframe added, and select Insert Keyframe from the pop-up menu.
+- For individual elements, right-click the element's timeline where you want to add the keyframe and select Insert Keyframe from the pop-up menu.

-- For multiple elements: select the timeline tracks where you want to add keyframes, click the timeline where you want to the keyframes to be, and press F6.
+- For individual and multiple elements: select the timeline tracks where you want to add keyframes, click the timeline where you want to add the keyframes, and press F6.

-- For multiple elements: select the timeline tracks where you want to add keyframes, click the timeline where you want to the keyframes to be, and select Timeline > Add Keyframe from the Edit menu.
+- For individual and multiple elements: select the timeline tracks where you want to add keyframes, click the timeline where you want to add the keyframes, and select Timeline > Add Keyframe from the Edit menu.

-- Change the elements you want to animate.
+- Change the properties of elements you want to animate.
 This can include moving and rotating elements, changing their color, changing their size, or changing any other parameter.

-- To hide a layer, click the eye icon (or eyecon, if you prefer) on the layer that you want to hide.
+- Click the loop icon on the animation layer that you want to loop.